 Growth in Greenhouse Gas Emissions from Commercial Aviation

-Northwest Advanced Bio-Fuels, LLC’s process for creating sustainable aviation fuel in Washington State is centered on using a voluminous supply of renewable woody biomass from local feedstock suppliers.
+Northwest Advanced Bio-Fuels, LLC’s process for creating sustainable aviation fuel in the Pacific Northwest, Columbia River Corridor, is centered on using a voluminous supply of renewable woody biomass from local feedstock suppliers.
 This fact sheet is the first in a series on aviation biofuel production, by examining the impact the growth of air travel and freight will have on greenhouse gas emissions.

 In 1960, 100 million people traveled by air.
 In 2017, 4 Billion people traveled by air across the world.
 While the collective use of automobiles, aviation biofuel production of electricity, and the industrial and agricultural sectors each exceed the climate change impact of commercial aviation, passenger airline travel has the highest and fastest growth in the aviation biofuel production of emissions even with significant improvements in the efficiency of aircraft and flight operations over the last 60 years.
 Passenger air travel is projected to rise dramatically over the next 20 years.
 The challenge now is how to reduce greenhouse emissions produced by commercial aviation.